anilyigitsel/istanbul-rental-apartments-analysis/README.md

 # 🧑‍💼 Analysis Results: Istanbul Rental Market

-In this file, you will find detailed analysis and corresponding visualizations on various aspects of the rental market in Istanbul.
+Here is the detailed analysis and corresponding visualizations on various aspects of the rental market in Istanbul.

 ---